 P&G also committed to making hand sanitizer and facemasks, many will be used to protect employees in order to keep up with demand pressures, but others will be donated to health authorities and relief organizations, 100,000 masks have been donated so far and they expect to produce 45,000 liters of hand sanitizer per week globally.

 Verdict: In a time of heightened awareness for personal hygiene, P&G stepped into action to deliver their products under pressure without compromising employee safety, their efforts to make significant contributions to projects fighting the pandemic will no doubt lead to a positive impact on the health of communities all over the world.

-Wells Fargo are an American financial services company and are the fourth largest bank in the world, in 2019 their revenue was reported at $85.06 billion.
+Wells Fargo is an American financial services company and is the fourth largest bank in the world, in 2019 their revenue was reported at $85.06 billion.

 Wells Fargo employ approximately 260,000 people and they have committed to supporting them during this time, taken from the impact analysis: